Monday, March 30, 2015

 Her politics are vague, and meant to be.
 She comments on the 6th extinction without calling it that – species disappearing at the rate of 30 a day world-wide.
 If you pay attention, you’ll see the woods are becoming empty.
 But also on humans’ intentional and sometimes successful efforts to protect species from destruction.
 Her own father was involved in Marin County regarding elephant seals.
 This destruction started in California with the arrival of the gold miners in 1849, who killed every California grizzly.
 It now only exists on the California state flag.
 Yet nature is not her whole story.
 In reference to punk music and other sub-cultures, she knows that, “…it’s from the underground that culture emerges in this civilization.”

-One day the working-class underground may emerge.
-But it is not here yet, another Atlantis waiting to surface.
+One day another working-class underground may emerge, an Atlantis waiting to surface.
+But it is not here yet, and certainly not in this book.

 Other books somewhat along the lines of this topic: Into the Wild,”All is Lost,” “Deep Survival,” “Wild,” “A Traveler’s Tale” and “Empire of the Summer Moon.
 Use blog search box, upper left.